nvidia-holoscan/holoscan-sdk/docs/set_up_gpudirect_rdma.md

 :::{note}
-The `$rivermax_sdk` variable referenced below corresponds to the path where the Rivermax SDK package was installed.
+The `$rivermax_sdk` variable referenced below corresponds to the path where the Rivermax SDK package is installed.
 If the Rivermax SDK was installed via SDK Manager, this path will be:
 ```sh
 rivermax_sdk=$HOME/Documents/Rivermax/1.31.10
 ```